GhostZ0/cfg/README.md

 autoexec.cfg - My autoexec and settings for CS2

+csgo_ghostz-CSGO.txt - Custom language for custom colored text for CSGO

-csgo_ghostz.txt - Custom language for custom colored text (CSGO only)
+csgo_ghostz.txt - Custom language for custom colored text for CS2

 knifechanger.cfg - Give yourself any vanilla knife (CSGO only)